joerivanveen/bloembraaden/README.md

 Your clients’ websites’ assets will reside under a folder `/instance` in the webroot, e.g. `/instance/example`.
 Each website must contain a `script.js` and `style.css` that will be compiled by bloembraaden.

+You can configure 2 optional files:
+- `editor_config.json`, the configuration of the editor for this instance.
+- `example.mo` (and .po if you wish), the translation file for all generic texts.
+Use PoEdit to generate it from the code.

 The website itself is build with simple templates that you put in the admin interface.
 You also point to the `/instance/example` folder through that admin interface.